InsulationBlown-In Insulation Calculator

 How the Calculator Works

-The calculator first subtracts your existing insulation R-value from your target to determine how much additional R-value you need.
-It then divides that number by the material's R-value per inch to calculate the required blown-in thickness.
-For example, going from R-19 to R-49 with cellulose (R-3.7/inch) means adding about 8.1 inches of blown material.
+The calculator subtracts your existing insulation R-value from your target to find the additional R-value needed.
+It then divides that by the material's R-value per inch to estimate installed depth.

 Formula